Finding Community in Motion: Carlos’ First Parade with PRPSN

 But beyond the movement and music, what stayed with Carlos most was the meaning behind it all.
 Walking alongside the dancers, he felt the beauty of cultural representation.

-“In this moment, it was huge,” he reflected.
 “People were proud of their roots.
 Especially now, when so many are feeling targeted or afraid because of their accent, their name, their skin… seeing their people walk proudly down the street mattered.”

 “That’s peer support,” Carlos said.
 “That’s what people need to see—that they’re not alone.”

 One woman recently walked in unsure if anyone could help her.
-When Carlos told her they could and that it wouldn’t cost her anything her relief was immediate.
+When Carlos told her they could and that it wouldn’t cost her anything, her relief was immediate.

 “I couldn’t see her smile because she had a mask on,” he said, “but I could see it in her eyes.”